yurivict/vm-to-tor/README.md

 ## Caveats

 * For better experience with vbox-to-tor you need kernel with this patch: https://bugs.freebsd.org/bugzilla/show_bug.cgi?id=199136 Without this patch tapN interfaces will be brought down with every guest reboot, and you will need to bring them up manually every time.
 * Stopping vbox-to-tor while VMs are running currently causes all involved VMs to crash.
-I believe this is a bug in VirtualBox, but that isn't a very important problem.
+I believe this is a bug in VirtualBox, but this isn't a very important problem.

 ## Ports